 Physiotherapy is indicated for the management of hamstring injuries.
 A physio will treat minor injuries using the PRICE protocol, with rest, ice, compression bandages and elevation to control pain and inflammation.
-Active range of movement exercises may be suitable after a few days, progressing to isometric exercises with the knee in different positions.
+Active range of motion exercises may be suitable after a few days, progressing to isometric exercises with the knee in different positions.

 More severe injuries may be splinted with the knee straight and crutches used to take the stress off the hamstrings in walking.